edemaine/solid-meteor-data/README.md

 Function `reactiveFn` can depend on SolidJS signals;
 upon any changes, it builds a brand new cursor and result array.
 [[Issue #1](https://github.com/edemaine/solidjs-meteor-data/issues/1)]
-However, `reactiveFn` does not react to Meteor dependencies; use `useTracker` to transform such values as SolidJS signals and then use those.
+However, `reactiveFn` *does not react to Meteor dependencies*; use `useTracker` to transform such values into SolidJS signals and then use those.
+(This design limitation matches `react-meteor-data`, though is subject to change.)

 Here's are two examples of `createFind`
 (including one from the larger example above):